 History of the Department

-The Department of Information Systems and Technologies (IST) was opened in March 1996 and was named at that time: the Department of Geoinformatics.
+The Department of Information Technology and Computer Engineering (ITCE) was opened in March 1996 and was named at that time: the Department of Geoinformatics.
 National Technical University "Dnipro Polytechnic" (NTU DP) was known in the world as the State Mining Academy of Ukraine.
 The order of the rector of the State Academy of Sciences of Ukraine, Academician Gennadiy Pivnyak No. 4 of March 28, 1996, stipulated that the new department of geoinformatics would start operating from March 28, 1996.

 The department consisted of four employees: Head of the Department, Professor, Doctor of Technical Sciences Boris Busygin, Deputy Head of the Department, Assistant Professor, Candidate of Physical and Mathematical Sciences, Sergii Yakovlev, Assistant Professor, Candidate of Physical and Mathematical Sciences, Lyudmila Sarycheva (Miroshnichenko) and assistant Sergii Nikulin.